Tony & Peggy Barthel - StressLess Campers

 Curt’s existing independent suspension which can be found on trailers like the Ember RV Overland Edition.

-Curt coil suspension
+Curt Touring Coil suspension

 Curt unveiled a new coil suspension system for fifth wheels at Open House that offers a significant move forward in towable suspension systems.
 While there have been better suspensions available for fifth wheels for some time the fact that Lippert and Curt supply the vast majority of towable RV chassis on the market is where this is significant.